secretstartups/handbook/monitoring/index.html.md

 * Less than 95% of requests have a latency within their "satisfactory" threshold
 * **OR**, more than 0.5% of requests return a 5XX error status response.

-In other words, a service needs to simultaneously meet both of it's SLO targets in order to be considered available.
+In other words, a service needs to simultaneously meet both of its SLO targets in order to be considered available.
 If either target is not met, the service is considered unavailable.

 The availability score for a service is then calculated as the percentage of time that it is available.
 The Availability score for _each_ service combined define the platform Service Level Availability (SLA).
 The SLA number indicates availability of GitLab.com for a select period of time.